top of page

 In the world of attachment theory, understanding the differences between the behaviours of attachment styles can be both enlightening and empowering.

 The Anxious-Ambivalent Attachment style, in particular, holds a blend of emotions and behaviours that often manifest through what are known as Hyperactivating Strategies.
-These strategies are characterized by intense efforts to seek connection and assurance, but they can sometimes create challenges in relationships.
+These strategies are characterized by efforts to seek connection and assurance, but they can sometimes create challenges in relationships.

-It's important to recognize that attachment exists on a spectrum, and individual experiences and behaviors can vary widely.
-Not everyone who exhibits an Anxious-Ambivalent attachment will employ the same hyperactivating strategies, nor will these strategies manifest with the same intensity.
 People are unique, and their attachment styles can be influenced by a myriad of factors.
 Therefore, the information presented here may not apply universally and should be considered as a general guideline rather than a strict rule for every individual.

 What is a Hyperactivating Strategy?

 The Anxious Attachment Hyperactivating strategies are typically associated with the anxious attachment style.
-These strategies revolve around heightening one’s attachment needs, seeking closeness, and emphasizing dependence in an effort to gain reassurance, attention, or connection.
+These protective strategies revolve around heightening one’s attachment needs, seeking closeness, and emphasizing dependence in an effort to gain reassurance, attention, or connection.

 Clinginess